PCJohn/Support-Vector-Networks/README.md

     Scikit-Learn
     OpenCV for Python

+Note that you must have FFmpeg installed to load the video files in OpenCV.
+You can accomplish this with

+	brew install opencv3 --with-ffmpeg

 Given the differences in OpenCV versions 2 and 3, we provide equivalent scripts for both versions.

 **Dataset**